-Recorded predominantly in the Ghanaian Akan language, hiplife is rapidly gaining popularity throughout West Africa and abroad, especially in the United Kingdom, United States, Canada and Germany.Recorded predominantly in the Ghanaian Akan language, hiplife is rapidly gaining popularity throughout West Africa and abroad, especially in the United Kingdom, United States, Canada and Germany.
-Click To Tweet Though the Ashanti uprising against the British was initially unsuccessful, it was their assertiveness which led to the creation of an art powerful enough to hide in plain view what it was intended to express.
-The Ashanti people… Click To Tweet
+Recorded predominantly in the Ghanaian Akan language, hiplife is rapidly gaining popularity throughout West Africa and abroad, especially in the United Kingdom, the United States, Canada, and Germany.Recorded predominantly in the Ghanaian Akan language, hiplife is rapidly gaining popularity throughout West Africa and abroad, especially in the United Kingdom, the United States, Canada, and Germany.
+Click To Tweet Though the Ashanti uprising against the British was initially unsuccessful, it was their assertiveness which led to the creation of an art, powerful enough to hide in plain view what it was intended to express.
+Click To Tweet

 Untapped Power of Ghana’s Highlife Music

 Despite the power within Ghana’s Highlife Music, it has not been fully tapped for a specific purpose.
 No political movements used it as a main tool for revolt.
 As a result, Highlife can not be confined or pointed back to one particular group.The Ashanti people wanted to be free and this shared objective gave rise to Ghana's Highlife Musical union.
 Click To Tweet

 Perhaps this is because of the immense power it yields or the fact that it cuts across many cultures both Geographically and Ideologically.
 This has contributed to it’s mystery and beauty that is seemingly uncorrupted and almost godly.

 This spiritual identity is tempered by the osmotic folk music of the south.